whackengine/whack/Notebook/mxmlc/codegen.md

 For external classes and interfaces, if `codegen_local()` returns `Some(name_string)`, use that local instead of creating a new one when referring to that external class or interface, preventing unnecessary trait lookup.

+## JSVal

+Accessing `JSVal` typed variables should result in using native JavaScript operators instead of methods such as ActionCore `getproperty(...)`.

 ## Parameterized types

 All parameterized types, except `Array.<T>`, `Vector.<T>` and `Map.<K, V>`, have their type parameters erased.